Morrizzzzz/workshop1_geopython_2025/README.md

 In the repository we will upload the jupyter notebooks we will use during the introdution to python course of the [Geographic Information Sciences master program of the Vrije Universiteit Amsterdam](https://vu.nl/en/education/master/geographical-information-sciences).

+When starting, make sure to create a folder */data/input_data* where you unzip [this data](https://figshare.com/ndownloader/articles/25721754/versions/3).

 The notebooks are based on [this course](https://esciencecenter-digital-skills.github.io/geospatial-python/index.html) .
 Below you find an overview of which workshop UNIGIS lessons are related to which episode.

 | lesson workshop | teaching material it is based on |